 If you do not see your provider, click 'I use a different provider' and search using your bank's login URL.
 The number of stars next to the connection corresponds to the strength and frequency the connection is used.

-Step 5: Clicking on either the most frequently used connections or searching your card, you will be prompted to enter in the login credentials which access the credit card and any other login information required, such as a pin number or a security answer to a security question.
+Step 5: Clicking on a frequently used connection, or searching for your card, will prompt you to enter in the login credentials for the credit card and any other login information required (e.g. a pin number or a security answer to a security question).

 Step 6: Your credit card will be visible on the Credit Card Profiles page.

 Step 7: Lastly, for customers whose card products do not provide SFTP service, Tallie offers statement upload with sub-account support.
 This is accessed by clicking create a profile for statement upload.